Almost sure behavior for the local time of a diffusion in a spectrally negative L\'evy environment: Almost sure behavior when

 \section{Almost sure behavior when $0 < \kappa < 1$}

-In all this section we assume the hypotheses of Theorems \ref{limsupkappa<1} and \ref{liminfkappa<1} : $0 < \kappa < 1$, $V$ has unbounded variation and there exists $p>1$ such that $V (1) \in L^p$.
-The hypothesis of unbounded variation is necessary to approximate the law of the left part of a valley by the law of $\hat V^{\uparrow}$ and the hypothesis about moments for $V(1)$ allows to neglect the local time outside the bottom of the valleys.
+In all this section we assume that the hypotheses of Theorems \ref{limsupkappa<1} and \ref{liminfkappa<1} are satisfied: $0 < \kappa < 1$, $V$ has unbounded variation and there exists $p>1$ such that $V (1) \in L^p$.
+The hypothesis of unbounded variation is necessary to approximate the law of the left part of a valley by the law of $\hat V^{\uparrow}$ and the hypothesis about moments for $V(1)$ allows to neglect the local time outside the bottoms of the valleys.
 For these reasons, many results of \cite{caslevyvech} (that are recalled in the next subsection) have been proved under these hypotheses.